Thursday, December 28, 2017

 Converged IoT Developer Platform

-I installed the most popular utility drone motor on the hobby helicopter for IOT/MQTT/COAP research to see what happened.
+I installed the most popular racing drone motor on the tail of a hobby helicopter for IOT/MQTT/COAP research to see what happened.
 It cruised for 35 minutes straight, breaking the world record of any commercial platform of 250 grams by 50+% extra mission time!
-The fuselage is Blade230 or BSR body, the main motor is T-motor 4004 from utility inspector drones.
+The fuselage is Blade Fusion 180s body; the main motor size is 4004 for utility inspector drones.
 The main rotor is built from 180-250 sized helicopter parts.
 The flight computer and tail motor are taken from the famous racing quadcopter HGLRC Petrel 132.
-The fuselage is less than 11 US dollars apiece.
 Is it nice if highways were patrolled by camera drones to broadcast the video of traffic accidents, and an AI server phones motorists to get out of the road at the immediate exit before lining up in a traffic jam?

 The build procedures notes are